-The aim of this report is to explore the impact that the so-call ‘modernisation’ of the EU-Mexico Free Trade Agreement (FTA) might have on corporate tax avoidance and illicit financial flows.
+The aim of this report is to explore the impact that the so-called ‘modernisation’ of the EU-Mexico Free Trade Agreement (FTA) might have on corporate tax avoidance and illicit financial flows.
 The negotiations are still underway and have not been finalised, so this report is based on current existing understanding of what is being negotiated.

 The report concludes: